FIWARE/tutorials.Short-Term-History/README.md

     format.
 -   The `throttling` value defines the rate that changes are sampled.

+> [!NOTE]
-> :information_source: **Note:** Be careful when throttling subscriptions as sequential updates will not be persisted as
+> Be careful when throttling subscriptions as sequential updates will not be persisted as
 > expected.
 >
 > For example if an UltraLight device sends the measurement `t|20|l|1200` it will be a single atomic commit and both